Skip to main content

 King's Cake

 Another tradition is to hide trinkets in the cake, sometimes one, sometimes three.
-The person finding a trinket is "king for a day", or if you want to focus on wisemen rather than kings, "blessed with wisdom"!
+The person finding a trinket is "king for a day," or if you want to focus on wise men rather than kings, "blessed with wisdom!"

 Traditionally, the trinkets were dried beans (e.g. white kidney beans), which can be inserted before or after baking.
 You could instead wrap coins in wax paper.

 One church I know of had a tradition of wrapping a coin, a thimble, and a toy ring.
 All involved the idea of wisdom.
 The one finding the dollar coin was asked to invest it for a year and donate the proceeds (not a great task!).
 The person finding the ring was to make the cake for the following year (meaning they had to have a good memory!).
 The person finding the thimble had to make something for the church in the next year (e.g. a wall hanging, a floral arrangement, a shelf, or whatever).
-(See more about King's Cake in a another post - two down.)

 WARNING: Avoid hiding anything that might break a tooth or be bad to swallow!
 Insert edible things (like different kinds of candy) from the bottom of the cake AFTER it is baked (so no one will know in advance which slice it will be in -- except the one cutting the cake should know where NOT to cut.)
-Not finding a "baby Jesus" or a "ring" may not be as exciting, but they're not worth breaking a tooth either.
+Not finding a "baby Jesus" or a "ring" may be less exciting, but they're not worth breaking a tooth either.

 King's Crown Cake

-Last edited by Luanne Payne
+Last edited by Amy Crane

 Jesus' Birth through the Eyes of the Wisemen

-Christ Seekers (Magi) – Loaves and Fishes Cafe
+Christ Seekers (Magi) – Loaves and Fishes Café

 Children will make a scented gift – a clove decorated orange – which reinforces the star, the three gifts given Jesus, and the concept of gift giving.